 Founded in 2019, Pants on Fire News is a hyper-partisan conservative news and opinion website.
 The website has a 100% complete lack of transparency as there is not an about page, authors are not named, the domain is registered privately and ownership is not revealed.

 Read our profile on the United States government and media.

 Funded by / Ownership

-Pants on Fire News does not disclose ownership or funding, however advertising and sponsored content is found on the website.
+Pants on Fire News do not disclose ownership or funding, however, advertising and sponsored content is found on the website.